Image Alt Text Usage Recommendations

 <img src=“image.jpg” alt=“image description” title=“image tooltip”>

-The alt and title attributes of an image commonly relate to as alt tag or alt text and title tag.
-But technically, they’re not tags, they’re attributes.
+An image’s alt and title attributes are commonly referred to as alt tag or alt text and title tag.
+But technically, they’re not tags; they’re attributes.
 The alt text describes what’s on the image and the function of the image on the page.
-So if you are using an image as a button to buy product X, the alt text should say: “button to buy product X.”
+So if you use an image as a button to buy product X, the alt text should say: “button to buy product X.”

-The alt tag is in use by screen readers, which are browsers by blind and visually people.
+The alt tag is used by screen readers, browsers by blind and visually impaired people.
 These screen readers tell them what is on the image by reading the alt tag.
-The title attribute is shown as a tooltip when you hover over the element.
-So, in the case of an image button, the image title could contain an extra call-to-action.
+When you hover over the element, the title attribute is shown as a tooltip.
+So, in the case of an image button, the image title could contain an extra call to action.
 However, this is not a best practice.

 Context is Everything

 When determining appropriate alternative text for images, context is everything.
-The alternative text for one image may be vastly different based upon the context and surroundings of the image itself.
+The alternative text for one image may be vastly different based on the context and surroundings of the image itself.
+Guide for image alt (alternative) text usage recommendations, best practices to write & describe pictures using HTML for SEO & accessibility.

 Ultimately, image alt text needs to be specific but also representative of the topic of the webpage it’s supporting.
 Get the idea so far?
-Here are a few important keys to writing effective image alt text with SEO in mind:
+Here are a few essential keys to writing compelling image alt text with SEO in mind:

 1. Keep your alt text fewer than 125 characters.
 Screen-reading tools typically stop reading alt text at this point, cutting off long-winded alt text at awkward moments when verbalizing this description for the visually impaired.

 2. Use your keywords, but sparingly.
 Only include your article’s target keyword if it’s easily included in your alt text.
 If not, consider semantic keywords, or just the most important terms within a longtail keyword.
-For example, if your article’s head keyword is “how to generate leads,” you might use “lead generation” in your alt text, since “how to” might be difficult to include in image alt text naturally.
+For example, if your article’s head keyword is “how to generate leads,” you might use “lead generation” in your alt text since “how to” might be challenging to include naturally in the image alt text.

 3. Describe the image, and be specific.
 Use both the image’s subject and context to guide you.